j0sephh123/educational-platform/README.md

   - In the course details page, include:
     - A list of lesson titles (you can hardcode a few lessons for each course).
   - Each lesson should be clickable, and clicking on a lesson title should navigate the user to the lesson content page.

-- **Why It's Simple**:
-  - The structure here is very basic—courses contain lessons, and you are just listing them.
-This is mostly navigation and passing of static data.

 #### 4. **View Lesson Content**